ganslate-team/ganslate/docs/package_overview/5_engines.md

 # Engines

 `ganslate` defines four _engines_ that implement processes crucial to deep learning workflow.
 These are `Trainer`, `Validator`, `Tester`, and `Inferer`.
-The following UML diagram shows the design of the `ganslate`'s `engines` module and the relationship between the different engine classes defined in it.
+The following UML diagram shows the design of the `ganslate.engines` package and the relationship between the different engine classes defined in it.

 ![alt text](../imgs/uml-ganslate_engines.png "Relationship between ganslate's engine classes")